gvwilson/thirdbit/src/fiction/iffy/index.md

 Sandrine lost track of time as she measured, cut, shaped, and tied.
-They had only given her six rubber bands: she stretched each one to its limit before deciding to tie them together as they were rather than trying to splice them.
+They had only given her six rubber bands: she stretched each to its limit before deciding to tie them together as they were rather than trying to splice them.
 The cardboard wasn't as rigid as she would have liked,